K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Introduction

-In many applications, the raw representation of data is high-dimensional, presenting challenges for computation, visualization and analysis.
+In this paper, we consider the unsupervised learning problem where we only have access to high-dimensional data $(\y_i)_{i=1}^{n}$ with $\y_i\in \real^{d}$.
+This setting arises in many applications and the raw high-dimensional representation presents challenges for computation, visualization, and analysis.
 The \emph{manifold hypothesis} posits that many high-dimensional datasets can be approximated by a low-dimensional manifold or mixture thereof.
-Hereafter, a $k$-dimensional submanifold $\mathcal{M}$ is a subset of $\real^{d}$ which locally is a flat $k$-dimensional Euclidean space \cite{lee2013smooth}.
-If the data lie on or near a \emph{linear} subspace, principal component analysis (PCA) can be used to obtain a low-dimensional representation but PCA may fail to preserve nonlinear structures intrinsic to the data.
-Nonlinear dimensionality reduction techniques \cite{scholkopf1997kernel, tenenbaum2000global, roweis2000nonlinear, belkin2003laplacian, coifman2006diffusion} obtain low-dimensional representations while preserving local geometric structures of the data.
+Hereafter, a $k$-dimensional submanifold $\mathcal{M}$ is a subset of $\real^{d}$ which locally is a flat $k$-dimensional Euclidean space \citep{lee2013smooth}.
+If the data lie on or near a \emph{linear} subspace, principal component analysis (PCA) can be used to obtain a low-dimensional representation.
+But, PCA may fail to preserve nonlinear structures.
+Nonlinear dimensionality reduction techniques \citep{scholkopf1997kernel, tenenbaum2000global, roweis2000nonlinear, belkin2003laplacian, coifman2006diffusion} obtain low-dimensional representations while preserving local geometric structures of the data.

-Sparse coding is a different approach to obtain compressed data representations.
-In this framework, given a fixed \emph{dictionary} $\A\in \real^{d\times m}$ of $m$ atoms, a data point $\y\in \real^{d}$ is represented as a linear combination of at most $k\ll m$ columns of $\A$.
-The resulting $k$-sparse coefficient may be considered a low-dimensional feature extracted from the data.
-The dictionary $\A$ can be predefined \cite{bruckstein2009sparse} (e.g. Fourier bases, wavelets, curvelets) or adaptively learned from the data \cite{engan2000multi,aharon2006k,allard2012multi, maggioni2016multiscale}.
-The latter are known to outperform predefined dictionaries in sparse coding for tasks such as image denoising \cite{elad2006image} and face recognition \cite{jiang2013label}.

-Given that manifold learning and sparse coding have intersecting goals of extracting low-dimensional features, previous works have studied approaches integrating these methods.
-For example, if the data lie in a union of affine subspaces, subspace clustering methods \cite{elhamifar2013sparse,patel2013latent,vidal2014low,patel2014kernel,zhong2020subspace} extract features using the representation of data in a dictionary $\A$ consisting of all the data points.
-Since the dictionary scales with the number of data points, these methods exhibit computational efficiency that is typically quadratic or worse in the number of data points, making them unsuitable for large datasets.
-Previous works have considered finding landmarks or exemplars \cite{ silva2006selecting, yang2019subspace} or using locally learned dictionaries \cite{kambhatla1997dimension, shao2014sparse,roweis2000nonlinear,elhamifar2011sparse, maggioni2016multiscale,li2017efficient} rather than using a dictionary $\A$ constituted from all data points.